aredn/documentation/arednGettingStarted/node_admin.rst

 Ping Penalty
   The Link Quality penalty that is imposed on calculations if a remote node does not respond to a ping request.
 The default value is ``5`` percent.
 This setting may be helpful for cases when a link would otherwise be marked *active* but the remote node is currently unreachable on the network.

-Default Distance
-  The distance (in meters) to use when the actual distance between nodes cannot be calculated from their GPS coordinates.
-The default value is zero, which causes the node to treat nodes as being collocated.

 Minimum Routes
   The minimum number of routes on a link that are required to disable blocking.